sheehui/tp/docs/UserGuide.md

 5. Commission

-Each policy has an index which is sorted by ascending order, and if you would like to remove an existing policy, you can use its index as an argument for delete.
+Each policy has an index which is sorted by ascending order, and if you would like to remove an existing policy, you can use its index as a parameter for `delete`.
 To save you the effort of counting rows, we have indexed the rows with a counter on the leftmost column.